 If stakeholder responses are not adequate to meet identified system needs, the transmission planning process requires the ISO either to acquire transmission solutions through a competitive process or to work with existing transmission owners to develop their own transmission solutions.
 All transmission upgrades must meet reliability performance requirements.
-More about the transmission planning process can be found in Chapter 4.
+More about the transmission planning process can be found in Section 4.
 An overview of the inputs for RSP23 development is shown in the appendix to RSP23.
-Aspects of these inputs are described in detail in the chapters of this RSP and include State and Federal Initiatives (Section 2), Environmental Regulations and Goals (Section 3), Load Forecasting (Section 4), Transmission Planning (Section 5), Transmission Services and Resource Qualification (Section 6), Resource Adequacy and Accreditation (Section 7), and Economic Studies (Section 8).
+Aspects of these inputs are described in detail in later sections of this RSP and include State and Federal Initiatives (Section 2), Environmental Regulations (Section 3), Load Forecasting (Section 4), Transmission Planning (Section 5), Interconnection (Section 6), Resource and Energy Adequacy (Section 7), and Economic Studies (Section 8).